How-to

 - Stop the other writer (

-pkill gbrainif needed). - Run
+pkill quaidif needed). - Run

-gbrain compactto checkpoint the WAL. - If a stale lock persists, restart the SQLite client (the file itself is fine; WAL replays are automatic).
+quaid compactto checkpoint the WAL. - If a stale lock persists, restart the SQLite client (the file itself is fine; WAL replays are automatic).

 “missing vec table page_embeddings_vec_<DIM>”